VictorMilhomem/mazeSolver/README.md

 		g++ mazeGenerator.cpp

 ## About The Program
-	This program is a terminal based maze solver.
+	This is a terminal based maze solver program.
 	The program works with two options of algorithms to solve the maze, the first option is the Depth-first search algorithm and the second option is the breadth-first search algorithm.